riferrei/kafka-client-metrics-to-cloudwatch-with-kip-714/README.md

 💡 For the next steps, you must have a distribution of Apache Kafka installed in your machine.

 Load a few records into the `load-test` topic.
 The command below loads `50K` records to trigger the producer metrics.
+Each record with a payload size of 1KB, sending 1K records every second.

 ```bash
 kafka-producer-perf-test.sh --producer-props bootstrap.servers=localhost:9092 --throughput 1000 --num-records 50000 --record-size 1024 --topic load-test --print-metrics
 ```

 You must also consume these records to trigger the consumer metrics.
-Use the command below for this.
+The command below loads the `50K` records from the `load-test` topic.

 ```bash
 kafka-consumer-perf-test.sh --bootstrap-server localhost:9092 --messages 50000 --topic load-test --print-metrics